 Is Reiki Science or Hype?

-Reiki has been in my life so long, it is hard for me to imagine Reiki being something foreign, mystical or unusual.
+Reiki has been in my life for so long that it is hard for me to imagine Reiki being something foreign, mystical, or unusual.
 I first received training in 1995 and have practiced Reiki in some form every day since.
 Based on that information, you can see how hard it is for me to question; is Reiki science or hype?
-For me, that would be like questioning is water wet or if night is dark.
+For me, that would be like questioning if the water is wet or if the night is dark.

 I do, however, remember how skeptical I was the first time I was introduced to Reiki a few years before my first training.
 To be honest, I thought Reiki was totally made-up, the question then was not is Reiki science or hype, it was more like these people are quacks, what am I doing here!
 I guess that makes me a quack:) During the last two decades of Reiki experiences, the only question left is, why would I want to go a day without Reiki in my life?